 - Promote awareness of the importance of human rights to 21st century Australia

 - Identify current limitations and barriers to better human rights protections

 - Identify what key principles should underpin the reform of human rights in Australia

 - Build agreement across the Parliament, government and the community about what we can do collectively to better promote, protect and fulfil human rights

-You can read more about the purpose of our national conversation in the
+More technical information about the purpose of the conversation can be found in the